rez-go/constraints/README.md

 fmt.Printf("username: %s\n", usernameConstraints.ConstraintDescription())
 ```

-Which would print something like "username: starts with any letter from A to Z,
+Which would print something like `username: min length 6, max length 32,
-ends with any letter from A to Z, allowed characters are...".
-Ideally,
-a constraint is mapped to some well thought messages if it's going to be
+allowed characters are ...`.
+Ideally, a constraint is mapped to some well
-displayed to human.
+thought messages if it's going to be displayed to human.

 Then we can use the set: